xwal/awesome-stars/topics.md

 - [google/flutter-desktop-embedding](https://github.com/google/flutter-desktop-embedding) - Experimental plugins for Flutter for Desktop
 - [microsoft/SPTAG](https://github.com/microsoft/SPTAG) - A distributed approximate nearest neighborhood search (ANN) library which provides a high quality vector index build, search and distributed online serving toolkits for large scale vector search scena
 - [NARKOZ/gitlab](https://github.com/NARKOZ/gitlab) - Ruby wrapper and CLI for the GitLab REST API
-- [appium/WebDriverAgent](https://github.com/appium/WebDriverAgent) - A WebDriver server for iOS and tvOS
+- [appium/WebDriverAgent](https://github.com/appium/WebDriverAgent) - A WebDriver server for iOS, tvOS and watchOS
 - [shu223/DepthBook](https://github.com/shu223/DepthBook) - iOSのデプス（深度）の解説書「Depth in Depth」のサンプルコードです。
 - [mzeeshanid/MZDownloadManager](https://github.com/mzeeshanid/MZDownloadManager) - This download manager uses NSURLSession api to download files.
 It can download multiple files at a time.
 It can download large files if app is in background.
 It can resume downloads if app was quit.
 - [swiftlang/swift-syntax](https://github.com/swiftlang/swift-syntax) - A set of Swift libraries for parsing, inspecting, generating, and transforming Swift source code.